0raju/filtering_eyelink1000_data/README.md

 **Folder/File Description**
 ----------------------------------------------------------------------------
-The project directory has the following structure:
+The project directory has the following structure: ----> You will find the data here--https://digital.library.txst.edu/items/d6416ea5-ece6-4711-ba83-4853b69f87cd

-`Code` : Contains the Python code required to generate the figures.
+`Code`: Contains the Python code required to generate the figures.

-`DataForFigures` : All the data required to re-generate the figures.
+`DataForFigures`: All the data required to re-generate the figures.
 We have shared all the collected data required to recreate all the experiments here.
 It contains seven sub-folders.
-Four sub-folder is already given,  three more folders will be created here with filtered data when generate_figures.py will be run.
+Four sub-folder is already given,  three more folders will be created here with filtered data when generate_figures.py is run.

 	1. `UnFiltered_Data`: All 216 segments of Unfiltered data (collected with EyeLink 1000 with filter level OFF)
 	2. `STD_Filtered_Data`: All 216 segments of STD_filtered data (collected with EyeLink 1000 with filter level STD)